 Essity Aktiebolag (publ) holds no treasury shares.

-Essity’s statutory sustainability report, in accordance with the requirements of the Swedish Annual Accounts Act, can be found in the chapters Risks and risk management, Materiality analysis and Sustainability governance, in the Non-financial notes and in the Board of Directors’ Report.
+Essity’s statutory sustainability report, in accordance with the requirements of the Swedish Annual Accounts Act, can be found in the chapters Risks and risk management, Climate-related risks and opportunities, Sustainability governance and Materiality analysis, in the Group non-financial notes and in the Board of Directors’ Report.
 The company’s business model can be found in the chapter Business model.
 This sustainability report for Essity Aktiebolag (publ) encompasses the entire Group.
 More information on non-financial accounting principles can be found in Note H1.

 Guidelines for remuneration of senior executives

-Following changes to statutory requirements for the content of the guidelines, the Board has decided to propose the following new guidelines to the 2020 AGM concerning remuneration of senior executives in the Essity Group:
+The Board has decided to propose the following new guidelines to the 2021 AGM concerning remuneration of senior executives in the Essity Group:

 Variable remuneration shall be based on results relative to established short-term (one year) and long-term financial targets, targets which contribute thereto or to the performance of the company’s share.
 Remuneration shall be aimed at promoting the company’s business strategy and long-term interests, including its sustainability.
 Furthermore, variable remuneration shall be paid as cash remuneration and shall not be included in the basis for pension computation.
 The short-term element shall not exceed 100 per cent of annual fixed salary and the long-term element shall not exceed 50 per cent of annual fixed salary.